PACMEC/DEV/wp-content/plugins/airdrop/readme.txt

 * fix bug some users can't update plugin
 = 1.0.3 =
 * New: setting page for plugin basic config
-* New: shortcode to display list of airdrops anywhere: [airdrop num=4]
+* New: shortcode to display list of airdrops anywhere: [airdrops-manager num=4]
 * Update: latest version of Font Awesome (5.0.13)
 * Update: latest version of Bootstrap (4.1.1)
 * Improved: code optimized